phelanjo/fermy/README.md

 Linux (Recommended):
 Here is the documentation for installing ruby and getting it up and running https://rubyinstaller.org/
+In the Linux command line, type: sudo apt-get install ruby-full

 Mac OS (Reccommended that you use Linux, but):
 Here is a helpful site for installing ruby not on Linux